11 Impressive Health Benefits of Avocado

-Rheumatoid arthritis and chronic osteoarthritis are both terrible diseases that inflict excruciating pain to those who suffer from them.
+Rheumatoid arthritis and chronic osteoarthritis are terrible diseases that inflict excruciating pain on those suffering from them.

 Though over-the-counter pain relievers can provide temporary respite from symptoms, they are rarely a long-term answer.

-The ever-willing avocado was discovered to contain a chemical that could help relieve pain and inflammation associated with arthritic disorders.
+The ever-willing avocado contained a chemical that could help relieve pain and inflammation associated with arthritic disorders.

 Though it’s unknown how much of an avocado you’ll need to achieve these results, eating one a day could help you decrease discomfort because fat can help cushion the tissue between joints.

-Controlling diabetes is difficult, and there are few meals that can help.
+Controlling diabetes is difficult, and few meals can help.
 Many people seek better carbohydrate sources, yet this is frequently insufficient.

-Avocados, on the other hand, are not your typical carbohydrate-heavy fruit since they are high in healthy fat, which helps to decrease the absorption of sugar into the bloodstream.
+On the other hand, Avocados are not your typical carbohydrate-heavy fruit since they are high in healthy fat, which helps to decrease the absorption of sugar into the bloodstream.